W-Net-AI/LISP-CV/Readme.txt

 Press Enter.

-That will add Quicklisp to your SBCL init file so that anytime you run SBCL Quicklisp will be loaded and ready to go.
+That will add Quicklisp to your SBCL init file so that anytime you run SBCL Quick- lisp will be loaded and ready to go.

 Now, go to terminal and type emacs, to start Emacs.
-When Emacs starts, if everything went as planned, you should see the word "Polling" at the bottom of the window for a few seconds and the a cool little text animation and then a prompt that looks like this:
+When Emacs starts, if everyt- hing went as planned, you should see the word "Polling" at the bottom of the win- dow for a few seconds and the a cool little text animation and then a prompt tha- t looks like this:

 CL-USER>

 If Emacs stays stuck on "Polling", first verify you hace a .sbclrc file in your home directory(~/) and that it contains the following text:

 ;;; The following lines added by ql:add-to-init-file: